att/ast/CONTRIBUTING.md

 ## Ensuring Your Changes Conform to the Style Guides

 The following sections discuss the specific rules for the style that should be used when writing AST ksh code.

+To make restyling the code easy there is the `bin/style` command.
+If you pass it the magic string `--all` it will restyle all the *src/cmd/ksh93* code.
+If you pass it a list of files it will restyle those.
+The paths can be directory names in which case all the source beneath that directory will be restyled.
+If run with no arguments it will restyle any uncommitted source files.
+If there are no uncommitted files it will restyle the files in the most recent commit.

 To ensure your changes conform to the style rules you simply need to run

 ```sh
 bin/style